fruit trees for the southwest

 A few fruit tree tips

 The best time to plant fruit trees is in late January or early March.
-You can also plant them plant in summer as well but it is important that you provide them with ample water.
+You can also plant them in the summer as well, but you must provide them with ample water.
 How much water?
 Good question.
 About 5-7 gallons daily during the summer.

 Try to water during the early morning hours.
 Water will evaporate less during this time.
 Apply good mulch to help keep moisture in.

-Spray dormant oil to control scale insects, aphids and spider mite eggs.
-Do this in the early spring and you will have fewer insect problems during the summer seasons.
+Spray dormant oil to control scale insects, aphids, and spider mite eggs.
+Do this in the early spring, and you will have fewer insect problems during the summer.
 Dormant oil prevents the insect eggs from hatching.

-Prune your fruit tree during the late winter seasons.
+Prune your fruit tree during the late winter season.
 This will enhance vigorous growth during the spring season.
 Remove any dead branches or limbs.
 Trim off any branches that are crisscrossing and touching.

 Painting Your Tree Trunks.
 There is an ongoing debate as to whether you should paint your fruit tree with exterior white latex paint to help extend its life.
-Many folks think this will help keep insects at bay but what it really does is protect the bark for sunscald.
+Many folks think this will help keep insects at bay, but what it really does is protect the bark from sunscald.

 When to Fertilize Fruit Trees?

 Yes, you should fertilize your fruit trees.
-The soil is poor in and around the southwest and this why it’s important to fertilize your fruit trees.
-This should be done once in early spring, early summer and once more in autumn.
-Use a good fruit tree fertilizer most nurseries will carry this.
+The soil is poor in and around the southwest, and this is why it’s important to fertilize your fruit trees.
+This should be done once in early spring, early summer, and once more in autumn.
+Use a good fruit tree fertilizer.
+Most nurseries will carry this.

 How long does a fruit tree live?

-Did you know the life expectancy of fruit trees is about 20 years?
-With proper care, it can live up to 30 years.
-It’s important to consistently check your fruit trees for any signs of insects and or diseases.
+Did you know most fruit trees live about 20 years?
+With proper care, they can make it closer to 30.
+The key is staying on top of things—regularly check your trees for signs of insects or disease so small problems don’t turn into big ones.

 Common Fruit Trees for the Southwest